jformatb/jformatb/README.md

 ```md
 USD000000100000
 ```
-In this example the message just represents `$1,000.00` and can be converted in the following Java type:
+In this example the message just represents `$1,000.00` and can be converted to the following Java type:

 ```java
 @Data